AdaCore/cuda/doc/build_architecture.rst

 Build Architecture
 **************************************

-A GNAT CUDA application is a distributed application which contains two main
+A GNAT for CUDA application is a distributed application which contains two main
 components:

  - A host application, which is responsible for running overall orchestration